"""Bridge between MPI ranks and the Ray-based analytics system.

 -----

-Ray's object store with the node actor as the owner, ensuring the
+The chunk is stored in Ray's object store with the node actor as the owner,

-This method blocks until the node actor has processed the chunk.
+This method blocks until the node actor has the chunk.

 Raises